Privacy Notice

 This privacy notice is designed to provide compliance with relevant laws in countries where RGA entities operate.

-RGA handle personal information in accordance with multiple local privacy laws at the place where the personal information is collected and processed.
+RGA handles personal information in accordance with multiple local privacy laws at the place where the personal information is collected and processed.
 If applicable laws provide for a lower level of protection of personal information than that established by this privacy notice, then this privacy notice shall prevail.

 Personal information means information, or a combination of pieces of information, that could reasonably allow an individual to be identified.